DomainDrivenArchitecture/a1/README.md

 Please respect function names as a test-suite will be ran on the

 ### Comments
-1. I assume uuids are used only once, there is no reuse after object destroy
+1. I assume uuids are used only once, there is no reuse after object is destroed
+2. I've covered the case of resource creation & running at the billing time.
+The case for a second billing will not work till we enhance the input (e.g. event-stream by on additional type?).
-2. For spec orchestration I like [orchestra "2021.01.01-1"] - maybe that's worth a view :-)
+3. For spec orchestration I like [orchestra "2021.01.01-1"] - maybe that's worth a view :-)